jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 ![ed latimore forgiveness quotes &quot;you fear the past because you can't forgive yourself&quot;](/assets/images/posts/fearthepastbecauseyoucantforgive.png){: width="2160" height="2160"}

-> You fear the past because it reminds you of what you were You fear the present because you don't like who you are You fear the future because you worry you can't change
+> You fear the past because it reminds you of what you were You fear the present because you don’t like who you are You fear the future because you worry you can’t change
 >
 > The problem?
 >
-> You can't forgive your past.
-You can't accept who you are You won't work for who you want to be
+> You can’t forgive your past.
+You can’t accept who you are You won’t work for who you want to be

 ---

 ![ed latimore forgiveness quotes &quot;similar experiences are no guarantee of forgiveness&quot;](/assets/images/posts/similarexperiencesarenoguarantee.png){: width="2160" height="2160"}

-> Everyone doesn't emerge from hardship the same way.
+> Everyone doesn’t emerge from hardship the same way.
 Some are tougher, some are traumatized, while others are completely broken.
 >
 > Some want to forget, some can forgive, while others burn with hatred ready for revenge.
 >